swaraj-khan/Avatar-James-Cameron-RAG-Chatbot/README.md

 ## How It Works

-The chatbot leverages a **retriever** to search through a document base for relevant passages about *Avatar* and uses a **generator** to form coherent, natural-sounding responses.
+The chatbot leverages a **retriever** to search through a document base for relevant passages about *Constitution of India* and uses a **generator** to form coherent, natural-sounding responses.

 ### Key Components

-1. **Retriever**: Extracts relevant information from the knowledge base, which contains detailed data about the movie.
+1. **Retriever**: Extracts relevant information from the knowledge base, which contains detailed data about the Constitution.
 2. **Generator**: Constructs a human-like response based on the retrieved information.

 ## Setup Instructions